01binary/switchback/boards/EmbeddedMIDIKeyboard/readme.md

 The [ESP32-S3-DEVKITC-1-N8](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-S3-DEVKITC-1-N8/15199021) controller was chosen because it can function like a Bluetooth MIDI device, and it's also used for the embedded oscilloscope board in the same project.

+The ESP32-S3 shall expose all required GPIO, I²C, UART, boot, and reset signals on the PCB without relying on bodge wires.

 ### Capacitive Touch

 The [MPR121QR2](https://www.digikey.com/en/products/detail/nxp-usa-inc/MPR121QR2/2186527) capacitive touch controller was selected due to its simplicity, reliability, and native I²C interface.
 Each MPR121 provides **12 capacitive electrodes**, and multiple devices can coexist on the same I²C bus using its **four selectable I²C addresses (0x5A–0x5D)**.